bartbalaz/ivado_labs_assignment/README.md

 Has the following purposes:
 - **Development platform**: While developing the solution a Linux Ubuntu-22.04 (WSL) is used as the development platform.
 It hosts the IDE along with all the necessary environment, tools and libraries for image creation, easy execution and testing
-- **Execution platform** for the target image:
+- **Execution platform**: for the target image, providing GPU hardware, Docker server, Docker registry (unless a registry service is used)
-  - GPUs
-  - Docker server
-  - Docker registry
-  - File server for Docker image persistency
+File server for content peristency

 ### Wikipedia server
 Acts as the data source, data is retrieved using the [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page)